 I have never been able to find a blueberry muffin recipe that is healthy AND vegan AND gluten-free AND nut-free.
 This may be the only one out there.
 And it actually tastes good too.
-It is simple to make and uses sorghum flour which is my new favorite baking flour.
+It is simple to make and has a nut-free option with sorghum flour which is my new favorite baking flour.

 You are probably wondering, what the heck is sorghum and why is it in this muffin recipe?
 Is this a good thing?
 The answer is yes!
 Sorghum is an ancient cereal grain that is naturally gluten-free with a mostly neutral and yet slightly sweet flavor.
 It is light weight and also light in color and works well as a substitute for regular flour in gluten-free baking.
 Believe it or not, it actually improves the texture of recipes.
 It is a real treat for all you gluten-free bakers out there!
 I have been using it lately in my baking and complimenting it with oat flour.
 I find that with these two flours combined (oat flour and sorghum flour) you really don’t need any other fancy gluten binding ingredients such as xanthum gum.
 So it makes gluten-free baking a breeze.

 Sorghum is popular in Africa and gaining popularity here in the United States.
 Not only is it gluten-free but it also is nutritious.
 It is nutrient-rich and considered a whole grain.
 Sorghum digests slowly with a lower glycemic index so it keeps you feeling fuller longer.
 So what is not to love?
 Give it a try and let me know what you think!

 These muffins are 100% vegan (dairy-free and egg-free), gluten-free, soy-free, nut-free, refined sugar-free, oil-free and butter-free.
 My kids love them and so does my husband.
 I get regular requests from them to make a batch and they never last long.
 It is hard to eat just one.

 - 2 cup oat flour*

 - ½ cup almond meal or almond flour (or sorghum flour for nut-free version)

 - 2 tablespoons arrowroot powder